andubiel/ansible_cml_demos/lldp_graphviz/README.md

 ## Dependencies
 This demo requires the following:
- 1. switches that are able to enable LLDP.
-My switches are running in Cisco Modelinb Labs (cml)
+ 1. switches that are LLDP enabled.
+My switches are running in Cisco Modeling Labs (cml)
  ~~~
  conf t
  lldp run